 Offences

-The offences for this regime are set out in Parts 3 (Asset-freezes) and 6 (Information) of the SAFL and in Articles 4 to 6 of the Jersey Order.
+The offences for this regime are set out in both the SAFL and the Jersey Order.

 Reporting obligations